Promises in JavaScript

 Please note that in the code sample above we are mimicking an error by assigning a string to a variable with a name of error.

-Let's rework the previous example and throw an actual error and let's see how we can apply .catch()
+Let’s rework the previous example to throw an actual error and see how .catch() handles it:

 function myPromise() {